bhumi1102/bhumi1102.github.io/_posts/2025-10-02-fibers-and-async.md

 We can see from the order of the `puts` statements that when Fiber 1 hits the `sleep(1)` line it yields to the scheduler and the "Fiber n is starting" line is printed for others Fibers *before* the "Fiber 1 is done" line is printed after Fiber 1 is resumed by the scheduler (following the `sleep`).

 Inside the the `Async` block, Fibers yield cooperatively and many Fibers can run concurrently in one OS thread.
 That's the main idea behind Fibers.
-For the latest on Fibers in Ruby, here's the [Fiber documentation](https://docs.ruby-lang.org/en/master/Fiber.html)

 Zooming out, the promise of Fibers is concurrency in an I/O-heavy workload where there is lot of waiting.
 Since Fibers are "light-weigh" we can have thousands of Fibers in single OS Thread and switch among them "cheaply".
 Fibers don't run in parallel or on multiple cores though.
 The other side of this spectrum is running multiple Threads or even multiple OS processes in parallel on multiple CPU cores.
-That's the direction multi-process Ruby web servers such as Unicorn and Pitchfork take (to be continued :).
+That's the direction multi-process Ruby web servers such as Unicorn and Pitchfork take (to be continued :)